Stringtown, Oklahoma: History

 A post office was established at Stringtown, Indian Territory on August 17, 1874.
-For a few weeks in July 1877 the official name of the post office was Sulphur Springs, Indian Territory. the present name is a modification of Springtown, the original name of the settlement.
+For a few weeks in July 1877 the official name of the post office was Sulphur Springs, Indian Territory.
 At the time of its founding, Stringtown was located in Atoka County, Choctaw Nation, a territorial-era government unit that included parts of today's Atoka, Coal, Hughes, and Pittsburg counties.

 On August 5, 1932, while Bonnie Parker was visiting her mother, Clyde Barrow and two associates were drinking alcohol at a dance in Stringtown (illegal under Prohibition).
 They were approached by Sheriff C. G. Maxwell and his deputy, at which time Clyde opened fire, killing deputy Eugene C. Moore.
-That was the first killing of a lawman by what was later known as the Barrow Gang, a total which would eventually amount to nine slain officers.
+That was the first killing of a lawman by what was later known as the Barrow Gang, who would go on to kill a total of nine officers.

 In the 1940s during World War II, Fritz Johann Hansgirg, the Austrian inventor of magnesium and heavy water processes was interned at the U.S. alien internment camp located in Stringtown.

 In the late 1960s, a tornado touched down in the town directly on top of the (then) recently built Community Center, now the Senior Citizens Center.
 The tornado was only on the ground for a few seconds, but during that time the building was almost destroyed.
 It was an unusual occurrence for a tornado to touch down in the town itself, given its location between two chains of steep hills.

 The nearby Mack Alford State Penitentiary is a large source of employment in the county.
 It was an internment camp for Japanese Americans arrested as "enemy aliens" and later for German POWs during World War II.

 Despite its small size, Stringtown (2010 pop.
 410) is the second-largest town in Atoka County, behind Atoka (pop.
 3,107) and ahead of Tushka (pop.
 312).
 On January 14, 2014, the Oklahoma Highway Patrol disbanded the Stringtown Police Department for generating too much of the city’s revenue off of writing traffic tickets, a violation of the state "speed trap" law.